-Assets classified in the Diversifying category include Core Fixed Income, and Absolute Return within Alternatives.
+Assets classified in the Diversifying category include Defensive Fixed Income and Absolute Return within Alternatives.

-Fixed Income: Fixed income assets are debt investments that provide a return in periodic payments in debt instruments issued by governments and corporations.
-Core Fixed Income is generally the lowest risk and highest liquidity sub-category within Fixed Income.
-It is expected to provide a lower, but steadier stream of returns than public equity asset classes, and also to reduce the risk of the overall portfolio as bonds have lower risk than most other major asset classes.
-That said, there are a number of sub-categories within Core Fixed Income, which exhibit different risk/return trade-offs and hold slightly different tasks in terms of role in the portfolio, but have the common goal of dampening portfolio volatility.
-Core Fixed Income is broken out into two subcategories:
+Defensive Fixed Income: Defensive fixed income assets are debt investments that provide a return in periodic payments in debt instruments issued by governments and corporations.
+Defensive Fixed Income is expected to provide a lower, but steadier stream of returns than public equity asset classes, and also to reduce the risk of the overall portfolio as bonds have lower risk than most other major asset classes.
+That said, there are several sub-categories within Defensive Fixed Income, which exhibit different risk/return trade-offs and hold slightly different tasks in terms of role in the portfolio but have the common goal of dampening portfolio volatility and/or protecting against an equity drawdown.
+Defensive Fixed Income is broken out into three subcategories:

-1) Core, and 2) Core Securitized,
+1) Core, and 2) Core Securitized, and 3) Long Treasury